 3 Minutes, 1 Slide…..Your Thesis!
 An 80,000 word thesis would take 9 hours to present; how about in just 3 minutes with the aid of a single slide?
-Dphil students are invited to apply to take part.
+DPhil students are invited to apply to take part.
 Training and prizes are available!
-Training and final will take place virtually.
+Training and final will be held online.

 3 Minutes, 1 Slide…..Your Thesis!